angelofallars/axyl-iso/README.md

 | `Ctrl + PtrSc`             | Screenshot Active Window                 |
 | `Ctrl + Alt + PrtSc`       | Screenshot Selected Area                 |

-<a id="wmkeys"></a>
-## 🛠 WM-Specific Keybindings

 For the keybindings specific to **bspwm**, **dwm**, **XMonad** and **Qtile** refer to [this guide](./keybindings.md).

 <a id="techsupport"></a>
 ## ❓ Getting Help

 Axyl is built on top of Arch Linux.
-For documentation on [pacman](https://wiki.archlinux.org/title/Pacman), how to install packages, and other tasks refer to the [Arch Linux Wiki](https://wiki.archlinux.org/).
+For documentation on [pacman](https://wiki.archlinux.org/title/Pacman), installing packages, and other tasks refer to the [Arch Linux Wiki](https://wiki.archlinux.org/).

 If you need help or tech support for your Axyl installation, feel free to file an issue in our [issue tracker](https://github.com/axyl-os/axyl-iso/issues) so we can assist you.